caltechlibrary/command-line-for-librarians/presentation.md

 + allows you to explore content in other formats
 + mix and match data and sources
 + it allows you to experiment and automate processes
++ the command line on many systems is called Bash

 --